mp-balaji/nutrition_analysis_rest_api/README.md

 The Nutritional Analysis App is a web-based application that allows users to sign up, log in, and analyze their food intake to get information on macro-nutrients and total calories burnt.
 The application follows a client-server architecture with the front-end serving as a user interface and the back-end providing a RESTful service interface for CRUD operations related to user authentication and food entry.
 The back-end is deployed on Google Cloud using Kubernetes for scalable performance, and Do.(we can chnage password or delete the account)

 **User Authentication**

 Sign Up: Users can sign up by providing their details, which are stored securely in the database.
 Login: After signing up, users can log in using their credentials.
 The database verifies the login details for authentication.

-**Food Entry and Analysis**
+**Nutritional Analysis**

-Once successfully authenticated, users can enter details about the food they have consumed, including the quantity.
-The application then performs nutritional analysis to provide information on macro-nutrients and total calories bur
+This feature allows users to log food consumption details, including quantity.
+Upon successful authentication, the application leverages an external nutritional API to provide information on macronutrients and calories burned, enhancing the user's dietary tracking experience.

 ## System Architecture